picrap/BlueDwarf/README.md

 * Handles HTTP or SOCKS proxy server (SOCKS to be done)
 * Exposes a local SOCKS proxy server
 * Uses IE to send keepalive signal to corporate proxy
-* Shows a small blue dward in it UI...

 ## Download